The summer bank holiday is on the first Monday of August in Scotland and the last Monday of August in England, Wales and Northern Ireland. more

 In many places, the first day or the first Monday in May is celebrated as the start of the summer season.
-Events are held to celebrate the end of the winter season and the fertility and hope of the approaching summer.
-A particularly widespread tradition is that of maypole dancing.
-Children, particularly girls, dance around a tall pole, from which ribbons are suspended.
-The aim of the dance is to create a decorative pattern on the pole with the ribbons.
-Many schools, particularly in rural areas, organize displays of maypole dancing.
+People organize events to celebrate the end of the winter season, fertility, and hope of the approaching summer.

 Other traditions include making floral garlands, decorating houses with flowers and leaves and crowning a May queen as a living image of the Roman goddess Flora.
 In some areas, girls go out very early to wash their faces in the morning dew.
 This is supposed to make them very beautiful in the coming year.
 In Rochester, there is a festival of chimney sweeps.
 Traditionally, May 1 was the only day in the year that they did not have to work.
 In Derbyshire, villagers decorate, or dress, the wells with flowers.